felixgao/python-best-practices/docs/tutorials/packaging/api_design.md

 # API Design

 This guide uses the term "API" to refer to the interface of a package, module, class or function.
-There are specific recommendations for each type of API but the general rules apply to all.
+It outlines specific recommendations for each type, but general rules apply to all.

-API design is arguably the most important part of writing clean reusable code.
+**API design is arguably the most important part of writing clean reusable code.**
-A good API should not not stand out to the end-user because it's so easy and natural to use.
+A well-designed API should be intuitive and straightforward for users, requiring minimal reference to documentation.

-This topic is particularly relevant to data science code because API design is often left as an afterthought to the actual functionality and data modeling.
-This creates a problem where code is often used only once even when the core functionality is fairly general.
-Duplicate functionality is implemented in completely separate repositories by different developers who decide that it is not worth the time to adapt hardcoded/specialized logic to their own projects.
+This topic is particularly relevant to data science code because API design often becomes an afterthought compared to the actual functionality and data modeling.
+This leads to code that's often single-use, even when the core functionality is quite general.
+Additionally, duplicate functionality gets implemented in separate repositories by different developers who find it not worthwhile to adapt hardcoded/specialized logic to their projects.

-The problem exists even within a single project/respository.
-Modules can be tailored so specifically to a dataset or model architecture that it becomes impossible to use outside of that context.
+This problem can also exist within a single project/repository.
+Modules can be tailored so specifically to a dataset or model architecture that using them outside of that context becomes impossible.

-## Goals
+## Goals of a Good API

-The goal of any API should be to have the following properties:
+A well-designed API should exhibit the following properties:

-- **Legibility**: The user should immediately understand how to use an API.
-  The documentation should be largely unnecessary.
-The meaning of arguments should be obvious.
-The return values of function/methods should be obvious.
+- **Legibility**: Users should understand how to utilize an API immediately.
+The meaning of arguments and return values should be obvious, requiring minimal documentation.
-- **State Simplicity**: The user should immediately understand the state lifetime of an API.
-There should be no hidden caching behavior.
-A user should be able to deallocate state on demand.
+- **State Simplicity**: Users should readily comprehend the state's lifetime within an API.
+There should be no hidden caching behavior, allowing users to deallocate state on demand.
-- **Interoperability**: The user should immediately understand how to use library function/class with other functions/classes even outside of the given library.
+- **Interoperability**: Users should immediately understand how to utilize library functions/classes with functions/classes from other libraries, even outside of the given library.

 ## Example Libraries

-The gold standard for a good python library is the [python standard library].
-This is a library that follows a consistent style and uses patterns that make it extremely easy to use.
+- **Python Standard Library**: This library embodies a consistent style and uses patterns that make it very user-friendly.

-The third party libraries [numpy] and [sklearn] have vastly different design patterns but they both manage to make their APIs very easy to understand.
-Their consistent interfaces allow users to quickly understand the full scope of the library.

-- [numpy]: A function-oriented library which exposes one primary class and many functions.

-    For `numpy`, each function exposed through the API almost always takes a `np.ndarray` as the first argument and returns an `np.ndarray` as its output.
-This means that to use the vast array of functions in the library, only one object type is necessary to understand.
+- **NumPy**: This function-oriented library exposes one primary class and numerous functions.
+For most `numpy` functions, the first argument is typically a `np.ndarray`, and the output is also a `np.ndarray`.
+This means that understanding the vast array of functions in the library only necessitates familiarity with one object type.

-- [sklearn]: An object-oriented library which exposes many model classes.

-    For `sklearn` each object exposed through the API inherits from a small subset of base classes with well-defined methods.
-Almost all `sklearn` objects have a `fit(X, y)` method and a `predict(X)` method.
-This makes most `sklearn` objects interchangeable within the user application code since their APIs are the same.
+- **Scikit-learn**: This object-oriented library exposes many model classes.
+Most `scikit-learn` objects inherit from a small subset of base classes with well-defined methods.
+Nearly all `scikit-learn` objects have a `fit(X, y)` method and a `predict(X)` method.
+This consistency allows most scikit-learn objects to be interchangeable within user application code.

 The libraries mentioned above are all heavily used within data science code and they follow design patterns that we can learn from.
 We can derive a base set of guidelines from the patterns we see in these interfaces.

-## Guidelines
+## Design Guidelines

-The following guidelines are principals which you should try to adhere to when designing an API but not absolute strict rules.
-There are always exceptions to the following cases:
+These guidelines are principles to strive for when designing an API, but not absolute rules.
+Exceptions exist:

 1. [Use a flat namespace for packages/modules.](#namespace)
 2. [Use primitive types in function/method interfaces.](#types)